Letterhd.gif (3329 bytes)

-Now that the Internet rules, by putting enterprise data on an intranet server, organizations are learning that all the users need is a browser.
+Now that the Internet rules, organizations have learned that if they put enterprise data on an intranet server, all the users need is a browser.

 From our perspective, it's just the next swing of the pendulum.
 We recall that when mainframes ruled, organizations learned that all the users need is a terminal.